ujournal/web/README.md

-# Web verison of UJournal
+# Web client of UJournal